Skip to article frontmatterSkip to article content

 (In practice, you'd merge for production deployment.)

-Let’s recap why this technique took over the world:
+Let’s recap why this technique has become the standard:

 1. Memory Efficient